Doroumi Kōki: Directions

 In the Doroumi Kōki, the east is associated with three female kami, while the west is associated with three male kami.
-Unusually for a Tenrikyo text, the equivalent deities in Japanese Buddhism are also given.
+Unusually for a Tenrikyo text, the equivalent deities in Japanese Buddhism are also given in the Doroumi Kōki, whereas all other Tenrikyo texts almost always exclude mentioning Buddhist deities.
 Note that the rōmaji transliterations below are from the Doroumi Kōki, which are sometimes not the same as the standard Japanese pronunciations.